mlm-games/libfprint-2-tod1-goodix-aur/README.md

 ## What it does

-- Automatically checks for updates yearly via GitHub Actions
+- Automatically checks for updates every 3 months via GitHub Actions
 - Downloads directly from Ubuntu Launchpad
-- Supports multiple Goodix fingerprint reader models

 ## Installation